 Top-Dressing the Lawn

 Anyone starting a new lawn will want to work plenty of organic material into the soil before seeding.
 What method can you use to add organic material to an established lawn?
 It's called top-dressing.
 Top-dressing means layering organic compost on top of established lawns.
-While organic compost will supply nutrients, it is mainly used to increase the organic material in the soil.
+While organic compost will supply nutrients, it is mainly used to increase the organic material in the soil and improve soil texture.
 Top-dressing can also help decompose thatch.